bopjesvla/sand/README.md

 ## State

 Both state and configuration are held in the `%Sand{...}` struct.
 This struct can be passed as the first argument to `Sand.run/2` and `Sand.assign/2`.
-Each of those functions returns an altered `Sand` struct, holding the new state.
+Both of those functions return an altered `Sand` struct, holding the new state.

-Like IEx, Sand keeps all top-level variables as state:
+As in IEx, all top-level variables are part of the state:

 ```elixir
 {:ok, 9, box} = Sand.run("""